Mattel, Inc. [MAT] – A worthy Stock for long-term investors

-The share price of Mattel, Inc. [NASDAQ: MAT] inclined by $14.01, presently trading at $14.28.
-The company’s shares saw 57.62% gains compared to the lowest price in the period of the last 52 weeks, set at $9.06 recorded on Jan 17, 2020.
-The last few days have been benevolent to the share price as MAT jumped by +1.49% during the last week, even though the stock is still down by -3.12% compared to 0.21 of all time high it touched on 01/14/20.
-However, the stock had a strong performance during the past 3 months, roughly gaining 10.10%, while additionally gaining 12.71% during the last 12 months.
+The share price of Mattel, Inc. [NASDAQ: MAT] inclined by $14.28, presently trading at $14.12.
+The company’s shares saw 55.85% gains compared to the lowest price in the period of the last 52 weeks, set at $9.06 recorded on 01/27/20.
+The last few days have been tough to the share price as MAT fall by -1.12% during the last week, even though the stock is still down by -3.02% compared to -0.16 of all time high it touched on 01/22/20.
+However, the stock had a strong performance during the past 3 months, roughly gaining 1.44%, while additionally gaining 13.60% during the last 12 months.
 Mattel, Inc. is said to have a 12-month price target set at $14.08.
-That means that the stock has a strong potential to acquire -0.2% decrease from the current trading price.
+That means that the stock has a strong potential to acquire -0.04% decrease from the current trading price.

 Mattel, Inc. [NASDAQ:MAT]: Analyst Rating and Earnings